EmileRouxSMB/EmileRouxSMB.github.io/_pages/about.md

 I'm an associate professor at the University Savoie Mont Blanc in Annecy, France.
 I'm a member of the SYMME laboratory.

 I made my PhD at the CEMEF laboratory in Sophia Antipolis, France.
-Under the supervision of Prof. Pierre-Olivier Bouchard, I worked on the development of a numerical tool for the optimisation of mechanical joining processes.
+Under the supervision of Prof. Pierre-Olivier Bouchard, I worked on the development of a numerical tool for the optimization of mechanical joining processes.

-Then I made 3 post-docs :
+Then I made 3 postdocs:
-- at the CEMEF laboratory in Sophia Antipolis, France.
+- At the CEMEF laboratory in Sophia Antipolis, France.
 Under the supervision of Prof. Pierre-Olivier Bouchard and Prof. Marc Bernacki.
-I worked on the european projetc ParCrolp II.
+I worked on the European project ParCrolp II.
-- at the University of Twente, Netherlands.
+- At the University of Twente, Netherlands.
 Under the supervision of Prof. Ton Van Den Boogaard.
-I worked on the european projetc MegaFit in collaboration with the company Philips.
+I worked on the European project MegaFit in collaboration with the company Philips.
-- at ISAE-Supaero, Toulouse, France.
+- At ISAE-Supaero, Toulouse, France.
 Under the supervision of Prof. Partice Longère.

-My research interests are :
+My research interests are
-- Numerical methods for non-linear mecanics apllied to:
+- Numerical methods for non-linear mechanics applied to:
   - the mechanics of materials (plasticity and damage)
-  - non linear oscilators
+  - nonlinear oscillators
-- Computer vision for experiemntal mechanics
+- Computer vision for experimental mechanics
   - Digital image correlation
   - Thermal imaging
   - Machine learning for experimental mechanics